-Gunman sought after 3 dead in string of Houston shootings
+Suspect caught after 3 dead in string of Houston shootings

-HOUSTON (AP) — Police searched early Thursday for a man suspected of fatally shooting three men during the span of less than an hour at separate locations in Houston.
+HOUSTON (AP) — A man suspected of fatally shooting three men during the span of less than an hour at separate locations in Houston was captured early Thursday following a short chase, police said.

-The suspect, identified as 35-year-old Joshua Kelsey, was believed to be driving a car that was stolen from the scene of the first slaying Wednesday night, Houston police said in a post on Twitter.
+Joshua Kelsey, 35, was taken into custody about 4 a.m. and was driving a car that was stolen from the scene of the first slaying Wednesday night, Houston police said in a post on Twitter.

 The shootings appear to be drug-related, Executive Assistant Chief Troy Finner said.
+Kelsey was described by police as a suspect in the slayings, but no charges were announced as of early Thursday.

 The first shooting happened about 8:15 p.m. and left one man dead and another person injured, Finner said.
 The gunman then forced his way into a home and fatally shot a 60-year-old man, Finner said.

-He then drove to another house about 9 p.m. and fatally shot a man, police said.
+The gunman then drove to another house about 9 p.m. and fatally shot a man, police said.

 Names of the dead and additional details about the circumstances of the shootings weren’t immediately released.